- What we collect

 Selected material from our collection may be available through interlibrary loan upon request by another Library.
 Contact your local library for details.

-We provide copies and interlibrary loans for libraries from our collection through the Libraries Australia Documents Delivery Service.
+We provide digital reproductions and interlibrary loans for libraries from our collection through the LADD Service.
 You can access collections of other libraries in Australia and around the world through our Suppy 1 service.

 Copyright in Library collections